JAZ-013/hazaar-forms/README.md

     }

+    /*
+     * This is a simple example of a save method.
+Here all we do is take the
+     * form data and dump it into a cache object.
+A more advanced use would
+     * be to process the form data and store it in a database *
+     * $params is the second argument from out forms() call in the init()
+     * method.
+This can be used to pass on a unique ID to identify the form
+     * data.
+     */
     public function save($model, $params = array()){

         $this->cache->set('form-' . ake($params, 'id', 0), $model->get());

     }

+    /*
+     * The load method is basically the reverse of the save method.
+In this
+     * example we from the form data out of the cache object.
+If it doesn't
+     * exist we are nice and return an empty array.
+     */
     public function load($params = array()){

         if(!($out = $this->cache->get('form-' . ake($params, 'id', 0))))